bet4a/d3wiki/Selections.md

 If *value* is specified, sets the text content to the specified value on all selected elements.
 If *value* is a constant, then all elements are given the same text content; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's text content.
 A null value will clear the content.

 If *value* is not specified, returns the text content for the first non-null element in the selection.
-This is generally useful only if you know the element contains exactly one element.
+This is generally useful only if you know the selection contains exactly one element.

 <a name="html" href="Selections#wiki-html">#</a> selection.<b>html</b>([<i>value</i>])